cloudfoundry-incubator/quarks-operator/docs/controllers/extendedstatefulset.md

 > See [this implementation](https://thenewstack.io/solving-kubernetes-configuration-woes-with-a-custom-controller/) for inspiration

-Adding an OwnerReference to all ConfigMaps and Secrets that are referenced by a ExtendedStatefulSet.
+Adding an OwnerReference to all ConfigMaps and Secrets that are referenced by an ExtendedStatefulSet.

 ```yaml
 apiVersion: v1